-Equivalently to EBITDA, EBITDARM is a proxy for the company’s cash flow.
-It can be used for the evaluation of the non-profitable companies.
+Like EBITDA, EBITDARM is a proxy for the company’s cash flow.
+It can be used for the evaluation of non-profitable companies.
 It is also useful in comparing the core operations of companies within the same industry but with different operations (e.g., one company occupies its own property, another uses a rental property).

 Problems With EBITDARM

-Although it is a quite popular measure among professionals, there are many critics of the financial metric.
+Although it is a quite popular measure among professionals, there are many critics of EBITDARM.
 Generally, it comes with the same drawbacks as EBITDA.

 Still, EBITDARM is a useful financial metric.
-However, an analyst must be aware of its disadvantages.
-Using the metric in conjunction with the other financial performance measures such as the company’s cash flows and net earnings is advised to get a clear insight into its underlying economics.
+However, an analyst must be aware of its limitations.
+Using the metric in conjunction with the other financial performance measures, such as the company’s cash flows and net earnings, is advised to get a clear insight into a company’s financial strength.